Lu Yuan, PhD, Academic Director

 Born and raised in Yunnan Province, Wang Juan, a Hani nationality received a bachelor’s degree in teaching Chinese as a second language from Beijing Language University in 2006.

 Wang Juan taught Chinese at Tai Haad School in Thailand from July to August of 2005 and taught Chinese to foreign students at Yunnan Normal University from 2006 to 2008.
 Since April 2008 she has been teaching SIT students on both semester and summer programs.
 Wang Juan obtained a Certificate of Mandarin Chinese Qualification and a Certificate of Professional Chinese Proficiency in 2004.
-She completed the training for ACTFL OPI tester certification in January 2014.
+She obtained certification as an ACTFL OPI tester (Chinese language) in 2015.

 Xiao Huaguo, Language Instructor

 Born and raised in Hubei Province, Xiao Huaguo received a bachelor’s degree in English from Yangtze University in 2004.

 Xiao Huaguo worked for Yunnan New World Foreign Language School from 2005 to 2008, teaching English to Chinese elementary school students.
 He also worked for Yunnan Art Institute from 2008 to 2009, teaching English to freshmen and sophomores majoring in English.
 From March to June of 2009, Xiao Huaguo taught Chinese to foreigners at Kunming Dongfang Language School.
 Since June 2009 he has been teaching SIT students on both semester and summer programs.
 Xiao Huaguo earned a Certificate of English Proficiency, testing at the advanced level, in 2003 and a Certificate of Accreditation in Teaching Chinese as a Second Language in 2010.
 In 2015, Xiao Huaguo obtained certification as an ACTFL OPI tester (Chinese language).

 Other lecturers include: